-Things to do in Cayo Guillermo
+Things to Do in Cayo Guillermo

 First things first, enjoy it!
 Chilling and beach lounging is compulsory.
-That’s why we have included this place last in our Cuba Itinerary.
+That’s why we included this place last in our Cuba Itinerary.
 After roaming the dusty, but gorgeous Cuban cities, you will thank us for leaving this paradise for last.

-There are 4 hop on hop off buses per day, going between the resorts and stopping at Playa Pilar.
+There are 4 hop-on-hop-off buses per day, going between the resorts and stopping at Playa Pilar.

-We really recommend a snorkeling trip around Jardines Del Rey archipelago.
-You will most likely see agents at the reception selling various sailing trips.
-For around $80, catamaran trips include pick up and drop off at your resort, snorkeling equipment, lunch, bottomless rum bar (at least ours did) and a couple of swimming stops.
+Sail the Jardines Del Rey.
+We really recommend a snorkelling trip around Jardines Del Rey archipelago.
+You will most likely see agents at the resort/hotel reception selling various sailing trips.
+For around $80, catamaran trips include pick up and drop off at your resort, snorkelling equipment, lunch, bottomless-rum bar (at least ours did) and a couple of swimming stops.

-Otherwise check the Marina at Cayo Guillermo directly for more options.
+Otherwise, check the Marina at Cayo Guillermo directly for more options.

 How to get to Cayo Guillermo Independently